Curriculum Vitae

 2015 – Present Professional Life Coach, Private Practice, based in Laramie, Wyoming

-2015 – Present Part-Time Instructor, College of Education, University of Wyoming
+2015 – Present Lecturer, College of Education, University of Wyoming

-I was retained as an adjunct member of the faculty of the College of Education to teach, on an as-needed basis, various courses within its School of Teacher Education.
+Initially retained as an adjunct member of the faculty of the College of Education to teach, on an as-needed basis, various courses within its School of Teacher Education, I was asked to join the full-time faculty in August of 2024.
 Courses taught face-to-face include Professional Ethics, Foundations of Human Growth and Development, and Research Methods.
 Online courses taught include Foundations of Human Development and Research Methods.
 Teaching evaluations have been consistently high (averaging 4.8 – 4.99 out of 5, with 100% student participation in the evaluation process).
 In years 2018, 2019, 2020, and again in 2022, I was awarded the prestigious UW PIE Award recognizing my role in the Promoting of Intellectual Engagement of freshmen students at UW.
 In 2023, I received top honors as a Mortar Board-Top Prof here at the University of Wyoming.

-Supervisors in this role: Dr. Alan Buss, Associate Dean of the School of Teacher Education, and Dr. Scott Thomas, Dean of the College of Education.
+Supervisors in this role: Dr. Scott Chamberlain, Associate Dean of the School of Teacher Education, and Dr. Jenna Shim, Dean of the College of Education.

 2015- 2021 Part-Time Instructor, College of Business, University of Wyoming